ssappenfield/Explainer/explainer/explainer.md

 	The path to one or more Resources

 **url**
 	The url that loads when users select "Version history".
 This URL must exist within the navigation scope (scope) defined in the manifest.
 If the manifest-url is a relative URL, the base URL will be the URL of the manifest.
-Example of urls: https://twitter.com/i/release_notes, https://rubygems.org/gems/changelog/versions/0.8
+Example urls: [twitter](https://twitter.com/i/release_notes), [rubygems](https://rubygems.org/gems/changelog/versions/0.8)

 **type**
 	Provides type of file found at url